 1 The former treatise have I made, O Theophilus, of all that Jesus began both to do and teach,

-2 Until the day in which he was taken up, after that he through the Holy Ghost had given commandments unto the apostles whom he had chosen:
+2 until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen.

 3 To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God: